rezaramadhanirianto/design-pattern/README.md

 ## Miscellaneous

+### DAO
+The Data Access Object (DAO) design pattern is used to decouple the data persistence logic to a separate layer.
+DAO is a very popular pattern when we design systems to work with databases.
+The idea is to keep the service layer separate from the data access layer.
+This way we implement the separation of logic in our application.

 ### Dependency Injection
 The dependency injection pattern allows us to remove the hard-coded dependencies and make our application loosely-coupled, extendable, and maintainable.
 We can implement dependency injection in Java to move the dependency resolution from compile-time to runtime.